BradleyRidgway/Amazon-Game/README.md

 # Amazon-Game
-A price is right, price guessing game, using Amazon product listings.
+A 'The Price Is Right' clone, using Amazon product listings.